MicrosoftEdge/WebView2Feedback/FindOnPage.md

 /// Interface providing methods and properties for finding and navigating through text in the web view.
-/// This interface allows for text searches, navigation between matches, and customization of the find UI.
+/// This interface allows for finding text, navigation between matches, and customization of the find UI.
 // MSOWNERS: core (maxwellmyers@microsoft.com)
-[uuid(b21617e6-34a1-516d-846c-5615516afa90), object, pointer_default(unique)]
+[uuid(9c494a0a-c5d8-5fee-b7e6-4926d8d7b391), object, pointer_default(unique)]
 interface ICoreWebView2StagingFind : IUnknown {
   /// Retrieves the index of the currently active match in the find session.
 Returns the index of the currently active match, or -1 if there is no active match.
   // MSOWNERS: core (maxwellmyers@microsoft.com)
   [propget] HRESULT ActiveMatchIndex([out, retval] UINT32* value);

-  /// Gets the total count of matches found in the current document based on the last search criteria.
+  /// Gets the total count of matches found in the current document based on the last find sessions criteria.
 Returns the total count of matches.
   // MSOWNERS: core (maxwellmyers@microsoft.com)
   [propget] HRESULT MatchCount([out, retval] UINT32* value);